Check out our article with information on how to write a strong elevator pitch for interview success.

-Before you ever talk with a recruiter or interviewer, it is important to prepare for the questions you know you will be asked.
-One of those questions comes at the beginning of every conversation, whether it is a phone screen, technical session, or behavioral interview: “tell me about yourself.”
+Before you speak with a recruiter or interviewer, it is important to prepare for the questions you will be asked.
+One of those questions comes at the beginning of every conversation.
+Whether it is a phone screen, technical session, or behavioral interview, you know it will start with “tell me about yourself.”

 Before you even begin writing your elevator pitch, you should research the company to understand their mission, values, and culture.

-Their About page will give you valuable information about their mission and company “Why.”
+Their About page will give you valuable information about their mission.
 You should always tie your responses, especially to a “why this company” question, back to their mission.
 Look at their product pages and understand what they do and how your past experience or studies relates.
 Read their company values and ensure you fit into their culture.
-The company’s values are the closest thing they have for a rubric to test if you are a cultural fit for the team, which is important to getting the job.
+The company’s values are the closest thing they have for a rubric.
+They use them to test if you are a cultural fit for the team.
+Therefore, your knowledge of them is vital to getting the job.

 Once you have a sense of their mission, values, culture, and products, you can start to craft your elevator pitch.
-A strong pitch for an interview should be 2-5 minutes about your education, experience, projects, and a conclusion with a summary of yourself as a candidate and a preview of “why this company.”
+It should be 2-5 minutes long.
+Make sure you include information about your education, experience, projects, and a conclusion with a summary of yourself as a candidate and a preview of “why this company.”

 An elevator pitch template: